chenhong-dkfz/GenomeTornadoPlot/README.md

 The **CN** column records copy numbers of each CNV event**.

-After preparing the data, we can apply GenomeTornadoPlot to our data
+After preparing the data, we can apply
+Plot to our data

  Step 1:  run the  `MakeData()` function: